s4sachin/s4sachin/README.md

 I'm a JavaScript Developer with passion for Building products.
 Before diving into Software Developement, I have worked extensively in Ideation and Problem solving via Prototyping and Digital Fabrication.
 I enjoy building Physical as well as Digital products.
 I spend my spare time with my Dog.

-* 🌍  I'm based in Achalpur, Maharashtra (India)
+* 🌍  I'm based in Mumbai, Maharashtra (India)
-* 🧠  I'm learning everything JavaScript
+* 🧠  I'm learning everything JavaScript.
+Started from Front-end, now diving into Full Stack.
 * 🤝  I'm open to collaborating on Web Development, Image Processing and Life
-* ⚡  I secretly aspire to lead an Ascetic Life.
+* ⚡  I aspire to lead an Ascetic Life.

 ### Skills